OMS-NetZero/FAIR/docs/examples.rst

 In almost every application of FaIR you will probably want to vary the ``emissions`` time series going in to ``fair_scm``.
 In CO2-only mode this is a 1D array of CO2 emissions.
 Setting ``useMultigas=False`` turns off the emissions from non-CO2 species.
+To include radiative forcing from non-CO2 forcers, you can specify a constant or a timeseries to the ``other_rf`` keyword as in the below example.

 The output from FaIR is a 3-tuple of ``(C,F,T)`` arrays.
 In CO2 mode, both ``C`` (representing CO2 concentrations in ppm) and ``F`` (total